Your Quick, Simple Keto Diet Guide

 When you announce that you want to get in shape, get healthy, and get back in the gym, you get flooded with bad advice about which diet worked for your friend’s uncle and your co-worker’s cousin.
 It seems like everyone and their mother has the miracle answer to weight loss which involves some sort of ridiculous diet that will ultimately leave you hungry, cranky, and lacking some of the major nutrients your body needs.
 In the midst of all of this misinformation, you might be wondering, “Is there actually a diet out there that works?”

 Your detailed keto diet guide

-There are several effective diet plans out there, but the one that has recently been thrust into the spotlight not only by magazines and gossip columns, but also fitness and health experts, is the ketogenic diet, also known as the keto diet.
+There are several effective diet plans out there, but the one that has recently been thrust into the spotlight not only by magazines and gossip columns but also by fitness and health experts is the ketogenic diet, also known as the keto diet.

 What is the Ketogenic Diet?

 The ketogenic diet basically operates on one principle: replace carbs with fat.
 “Wait, what?”, you might be asking, “Isn’t fat bad?”
 Contrary to popular belief, the body needs fat, even when not on a ketogenic diet.
 Fat is good for the organs, bodily functions, and acts as a secondary energy source.

 In the ketogenic diet, however, the fat we eat becomes our primary energy source in the place of carbohydrates.
 The ketogenic diet restricts carbohydrates on an extreme level and increases the intake of fat to serve as an energy source.